 Jama Masjid in Delhi is one of the finest examples of Mughal era.
 This is India’s largest and oldest mosque built by Shah Jahan in 1644 AD.
 Jama Masjid accommodates 25000 devotees at once.
 This historical shrine is an integral part of Delhi tourism.
 The architecture of the building includes impressive details such as beautifully carved minarets, intrigue domes, charismatic arches doors and beautiful grand towers with three huge gates.
-The white and black marbles gives the ornamented marbles which gives the impression of the Jama Masjid in Agra.
+The white and black marbles give the ornamented marbles which give the impression of the Jama Masjid in Agra.

 2. Makkah Masjid in Hyderabad

 This divine Islamic shrine is one of the oldest mosques in India.
 Makkah Masjid in Hyderabad is located to the prominent landmarks of Chowmahalla Palace, Laad Bazaar.
 The shrine was constructed by Muhammad Quli Qutub Shah.
-According to the historians the central arch of mosque was made with soil which was brought from the Hollowed city of Mecca in Saudi Arabia.
-The architecture of the mosque includes five passageways, arched galleries and octagonal balconies, four minarets which are attached with small dome.
+According to the historians, the central arch of the mosque was made with soil which was brought from the Hollowed city of Mecca in Saudi Arabia.
+The architecture of the mosque includes five passageways, arched galleries, and octagonal balconies, four minarets which are attached with a small dome.
 The main prayer hall of the masjid can accommodate 10000 devotees at once.
 Mosque took 77 years to build.

 3. Taj-ul-Masajid in Bhopal

 Taj-ul-Masjid one of the prominent mosques in India has the literal meaning to “Crown of Mosques”.
 The place is located in the state of Madhya Pradesh.
 Madhya Pradesh is generally known for Indian wildlife tourism.
 The mosque was built in two periods during the reign of Nawab Shah Jahan Begum from 1844-1860 and 1868-1901).
-Ancient motifs from 1250 Syrian mosques, marble domes, nine cusped multiple openings and the main prayer hall.
+Ancient motifs from 1250 Syrian mosques, marble domes, nine cusped multiple openings, and the main prayer hall.

 4. Bara Imambara in Lucknow